bepo1337/tabsyn/generate_own_data.md

 - Train TabSyn `python3 main.py --dataname transfermarkt --method tabsyn --mode train`
 - Synthesize new samples: `python3 main.py --dataname transfermarkt --method tabsyn --mode sample --save_path=tm_samples.json`

+# Above also working with `tm_full` as example for the real data set with converted categorical values
+- For this the test data set had to be converted in parts
+  - splitting the dataset in `debug/build_minimal_df.ipynb`
+  - Converting the categoricla values afterwards in `pre_post_processing_custom/preprocess_categorical_cols.ipynb`
+  - Then run the things from how to generate data and it should be fine to import in

 # Next steps
 - Use excerpt of real data ✅